-Prepare sporting aids and equipment to support game shooting activities
+Prepare sporting aids and equipment to support game-shooting activities

 URN: LANGa1

-Business Sectors (Suites): Gamekeeping and Wildlife Management
+Business Sectors (Suites): Game and Wildlife Management

 Developed by: Lantra

-Approved on: 2017
+Approved on:

 Overview

 This standard is about preparing sporting aids and equipment to support game-shooting activities.
-It relates to the activities that you undertake leading up to shoot days on a wildlife management area, including equipment and facility preparation.
+It relates to the activities that you undertake leading up to shoot days in a wildlife management area, including equipment and facility preparation.

 To meet this standard you will be able to:

-• prepare shoot areas and equipment for use on the shoot -day
+• prepare shoot areas and equipment for use on the shoot day

 For you to fully understand the content of the standard, and the activities, it is important that you are able to understand the terms used within the standard.
-See Glossary for some definitions that should help you with this.
+See the Glossary for some definitions that should help you with this.

 Performance criteria